MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 - Explore and deploy customized 3D experiences in Microsoft Mesh using the Mesh toolkit available for Unity.

-For more adoption and deployment resources, visit our Mesh Adoption page found (LINK TO ADOPTION PAGE)
+For more adoption and deployment resources, visit our Mesh Adoption page found at [Mesh Adoption - Home](https://aka.ms/MeshAdoptionPage)

 For more information on setting up Mesh events, please see our Events overview page at [Mesh events overview](../../events-guide/events-overview.md).